yabsi/Website-doodle/_posts/2020-07-12-file-upload.md

 I love everything serverless.
 This website is a static website built with Jekyll.
 I needed to have a feature to allow users to be able to upload images or files(when submitting forms) and storing them somewhere without building a backend.
 So, using AWS, I thought of writing a lambda that's connected to an S3 bucket and some javascript code to handle the form uploading.

+By doing this, you wouldn't have to worry about scalability, cost, or losing files since it's all handled by AWS and lambdas are really cheap.

 ## Bucket

 First thing you'll need to create an S3 bucket, I named mine "staticfileuploads".